 - 6 large eggs

-- Make the salsa verde (if not using store bought), combine with milk and set aside.
+- Combine salsa verde with milk and set aside.

 - Saute peppers and onions over medium heat until softened.